 Park.
-It should be noted that the New Forest National Park boundary does not align with local authority boundaries (it includes land within New Forest District, Wiltshire and Test Valley Borough) and therefore available data does not allow local housing needs to be calculated using the Government's standardised methodology.
+It should be noted that the New Forest National Park boundary does not align with local authority boundaries (it includes land within New Forest District, Wiltshire and Test Valley Borough) and therefore available data does not allow local housing needs to be calculated using the Government's standardised methodology as proposed in 2017.